 These days, at least in America, families are small.
 Even what I would consider a small family like mine with four children is looked on as big, which is kind of crazy to me, but it is what it is.
+In this prompt by Amethyst Dragon Prompts that is just the topic at hand.

 In years past, a family with only one or two children was not only uncommon, in many cases having a lot of children was seen as extremely important.
 Farmers needed a lot of people to work the land and a lot of children died young of a lot of things.
 My dad was one of seven, his mom one of ten.
 Both of my grandmas lost a brother before he reached the grand old age of three.
 For one grandma that meant she never met one of her brothers.